About Primary Care at OHSU

 • When needed, coordinate your care with other providers.

 There are many types of PCPs.
 You might select a doctor who specializes in primary care for certain types of patients.
-Or you can choose a physician assistant or a nurse practitioner who offers primary care for your whole family:
+Or you can choose a physician associate or a nurse practitioner who offers primary care for your whole family:

 • Family medicine providers treat patients of any age.
 They often serve as the PCP for your whole family.
 Some family doctors also provide care for you during pregnancy and childbirth.
 Others might specialize in certain age groups, such as geriatrics (seniors).